UPPMAX/UPPMAX-documentation/docs/software/ssh_key_use_bianca.md

   [in this Superuser post](https://superuser.com/a/1261644)
 - `-C "My comment"`: a comment that will be stored in the key, so you can find out what it was for

-### 2. Add the content of your public key to Bianca's authorized keys
+### 2. Add the content of your public key to Bianca's authorised keys

-Add the content of the public key `id_ed25519_uppmax_login.pub` on your local computer to the Bianca's `$HOME/.ssh/authorized_keys`.
+Add the content of the public key `id_ed25519_uppmax_login.pub` on your local computer to the Bianca's `$HOME/.ssh/authorised_keys`.

 There are multiple ways to do so.